-To this end we are seeking to recruit about 20 self-motivated, well organised, responsible second or third year students who are willing to support our new cohort of international students and help them make the change to independent living and studying in a British HE environment.
+We are seeking to recruit about 20 self-motivated, well organised, responsible second or third year students who are willing to support our new cohort of international students on their arrival in September 2014 and help them make the change to independent living and studying in a British HE environment.

 The focus of the support provided by this team of advisors will be induction of international students from arrival weekend, through Freshers week and on to the end of the first academic term.